mstocco/mariostoc.co/content/traininglog/20220508-ironman2022-16weeksout.md

 After all the cold weather this spring, this is the second nice spring day in a row.
 Now this.

 ### LATE AFTERNOON NOTES
-**Headache cleared** after 600mg of Advil at 0330, 400mg at 0800 and some patience.
+Headache cleared after 600mg of Advil at 0330, 400mg at 0800 and some patience.

-I felt well enough to work out, but I chose not to.
-Instead, I took the time to organize my workshop, clean my TT Bike, pull my wetsuit out of storage and went for a walk to the grocery store (~25 minutes).
+I felt well enough to work out, but I chose to organize my workshop, clean my TT Bike, pull my wetsuit out of storage and went for a walk to the grocery store (~25 minutes).

 <!---->
 ## WEDNESDAY MAY 11 🌤